 Take a tour of the distillery district where people were once hanged, and learn about restaurants that have consistent ghost sightings.

-The tour starts after dark, and the guide is dressed appropriately with a black hooded cape and holding a lamppost.
+Your guide is dressed appropriately with a black hooded cape and holding a lamppost.

 You might want to bring your friends as it can get very spooky.